 5. Tonto National Forest

-The area spreads from the Sonoran Desert in the south, through the ponderosa pines of central Arizona to the Mogollon Rim in the north, near Flagstaff, this forest is a diverse tapestry of ecosystems and natural wonders.
+Stretching from the Sonoran Desert in the south, through the majestic ponderosa pines of central Arizona, and reaching the breathtaking Mogollon Rim in the north, near Flagstaff, this forest is a diverse tapestry of ecosystems and natural wonders.

 6. The Siphon Draw Trail